Why You Should Stop Using Google Analytics in 2026

 "Free" costs $5,000 to $18,000 in year one

 Google Analytics is free.
-Everything it requires you to buy, build, learn, and maintain is not.
+Everything it makes you buy, build, learn, and keep running is not.

-Setting up GA4 properly with GDPR compliance takes 15-25 hours.
-That includes configuring events, implementing a consent management platform, integrating Consent Mode v2, signing the data processing agreement, updating your privacy policy, and testing everything works.
-At $50-100/hour for internal staff or $100-250/hour for a consultant, setup alone costs $750 to $7,500.
+Setting up GA4 the right way, GDPR and all, takes 15-25 hours.
+That means configuring events, standing up a consent platform, wiring in Consent Mode v2, signing the data processing agreement, rewriting your privacy policy, and testing that the whole thing works.
+At $50-100 an hour for your own staff, or $100-250 an hour for a consultant, setup alone runs $750 to $7,500.

-Then there's the CMP.
+Then comes the consent platform.
 Cookiebot starts at $16/month.
 CookieYes starts at $10/month.
-OneTrust averages $11,500 per year.
-You need one of these because GA4 uses cookies, and GDPR requires informed consent before setting them.
+OneTrust averages $11,500 a year.
+You need one of these because GA4 sets cookies, and GDPR says you must get consent first.

-Training: Google's own free certification covers the basics but doesn't prepare you for real-world setup.
-Practical courses cost $279-$499.
+Training is its own line item.
+Google's free certification covers the basics and leaves you stranded on the real setup.
+The practical courses cost $279-$499.
 CXL Institute charges $133-289 per month.

-Year 1 cost: "Free" Google Analytics vs. cookieless alternative
+Year 1 cost: "Free" Google Analytics vs. a cookieless alternative

 Google Analytics 4 (GDPR-compliant)